yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 At this stage, you have cloned the demo application and your local repository is on the `main` branch.
 The demo application is a simple Jakarta EE 8 application that creates, reads, updates, and deletes records on a Microsoft SQL Server.
 Usually, you could have a JBoss EAP server installed on your local machine and configured with the required drivers and data source to allow connections from your application to the database server available on your environment.

-When you are targeting OpenShift, you might want to trim the capabilities of your JBoss EAP server, for example, to reduce the security exposure of the provisioned server and reduce the overall footprint.
-You could also want to include some Microprofile specs to make your application more suitable for running on an OpenShift environment.
-When using JBoss EAP, one way to accomplish this is by packaging your application and your server in a single deployment unit known as Bootable JAR.
+When you are targeting OpenShift, you might want to trim the capabilities of your JBoss EAP server; for example, to reduce the security exposure of the provisioned server and reduce the overall footprint.
+You could also want to include some MicroProfile specs to make your application more suitable for running on an OpenShift environment.
+When using JBoss EAP, one way to accomplish this is by packaging your application and your server in a single deployment unit known as a Bootable JAR.
 Let's do that by adding the required changes to our demo application.

 Navigate to your demo application local repository and change the branch to `bootable-jar`: